Authentic Hawaiian Macaroni Salad

 Instructions

 • Cook macaroni according to package directions.
+Rinse under cold water until completely cool.
 Drain well and place in a large bowl.

-• While macaroni is still hot, sprinkle on vinegar.
+• Sprinkle on vinegar.
 Add carrot and onion.
 Toss together until well combined.
 Refrigerate for 15 minutes, or until cooled.

 • In a separate, small bowl, whisk together mayo, milk, and sugar.
 Fold the mayo mixture into the macaroni until all the noodles are evenly coated.
 Add salt and pepper to taste.